SomeKittens/gustav/couplers/README.md

 ## Config

-When the user does pass in details, it should be in a single object with sane property names.
+When the implementing code does pass in details, it should be in a single object with sane property names.
 In other words, instead of:

 `let g = new GustavDemo(ip, port, dbName, userName, lugnuts);`